jaybeeuu/jaybeeuu-dev/packages/posts/src/memoising-selectors.md

 console.log(d === e); // Will print true.
 ```

-This fits really well with redux because one of the basic principles of the store is that the data in there is
+This fits really well with Redux because one of the basic principles of the store is that the data in there is
 immutable. i.e. if you want to change a part of the state (at any level) then you create a new instance of the state,
 rather than mutate the existing object. e.g.